GM-Discovery/The-Bread-Standard/app/bread-standard-trust-system-architecture-v1.md

 ### 2.1 Federation Model

-The architecture follows a federated design connecting individuals, communities, and domains:
+The architecture follows a federated design connecting individuals, communities, and domains including but not limited to:

 - **Individual Level**: Personal trust point allocation
 - **Community Level**: Local validators and governance